elastic/kibana/src/plugins/es_ui_shared/docs/docs/form_lib/core/use_form_hook.md

 }

 const onFormSubmit = async (data: MyFormData, isValid: boolean): Promise<void> => {
+    // "form.isSubmitting" is set to "true"

     if (!isValid) {
       // Maybe show a callout
       return;
     }
     // Do anything with the data
     await myApiService.createResource(data);

+    // "form.isSubmitting" is set to "false".
 }
 const { form } = useForm<MyFormData>({ onSubmit: onFormSubmit });